suztomo/gcloud-mcp/doc/denylist.md

 **It is important to note that the denylist is not configurable by the user.**

-Due to security concerns, certain commands that allow for unauthorized access to remote machines or spawn subprocesses are prohibited.
-This is to protect the integrity of the agent and the systems it interacts with.
-The list of denied commands can be found in [index.ts](packages/gcloud-mcp/src/index.ts), the list is not comprehensive and may be updated in the future.
+For security and operational reasons, the MCP server is restricted from executing certain commands.
+Prohibited actions include any command that allows for arbitrary code execution on remote systems or spawns continuous, interactive subprocesses.
+A list of these commands can be found in [index.ts](packages/gcloud-mcp/src/index.ts).
+This list is not exhaustive and may be updated to reflect new security and operational requirements.